The Humanities Council supports a wide array of faculty, graduate, and undergraduate projects related to humanistic inquiry.

 During intensive three- to five-day visits, these Fellows lecture and participate in classes, colloquia and informal discussions.
 Belknap Visitors may be distinguished scholars, artists, and writers.

-Nominations are invited from chairs of humanities departments and directors of Council-sponsored programs.
+Nominations are invited from chairs of humanities departments.

 How to apply